 Brightspot and data science

-At Brightspot, we understand the importance of leveraging data to create predictable and beneficial outcomes.
-We find that data scientists, beyond their daily tasks, also have a complementary overlap with other fields, like data visualization and data engineering.
-As a result, we employ data science methodologies when necessary to get a greater return from existing resources.
+At Brightspot, the importance of leveraging data to create predictable and beneficial outcomes is paramount.
+Data scientists, beyond their daily tasks, also have a complementary overlap with other fields, like data visualization and data engineering.
+As a result, Brightspot employs data science methodologies when necessary to get a greater return from existing resources.

 When it comes to Brightspot CMS, the result is a rich set of in-CMS tools and features that help editors and publishers make actionable, real-time decisions about what content is performing (and underperforming); topics that are trending that may need coverage; and granular insights right down to which contributors are driving the greatest engagement or publishing efficiencies.